 In most cases, they might not know you well enough to use the right title to address you especially if they are sending you formal invitations to attend formal events.

 What title do you use to address a letter or a card?

 Most people worry about titles mostly because they are unsure of how they should address women on cards, letters, and invitations.

 That is why you want to know the differences between Miss, Mrs or Ms.

 When writing out wedding invitations, you might want to be more formal and address the person with their preferred title.

-How Do I know when to Use Miss or Ms on An Invitation?
+How do I know when to use Miss or Ms on an invitation?

-If you have a young child as part of your guest list, lets say early teens, I would highly recommend using Miss.
+If you have a young child as part of your guest list, let’s say, early teens, I would highly recommend using Miss.

 Most older women in their 30s and upwards prefer the Ms. title if they are unmarried.